World Goth Day

-UK-based goth DJ Lee Meadows aka DJ Cruel Britannia (currently known as BatBoy Slim) wrote a MySpace blog suggesting the idea of initiating a 'Goth Day' to a very positive reception.
+UK-based goth DJ Lee Meadows DJ Cruel Britannia (currently known as BatBoy Slim) wrote a MySpace blog suggesting the idea of initiating a 'Goth Day' to a very positive reception.
 In 2010, he and London-based DJ martin oldgoth decided to take the concept global, both 'as a bit of fun' and to create an environment of positivity and unity within the goth community.
-An official website and social media presence were created with the aim of promoting the idea of a World Goth Day and to provide a comprehensive list of international events on or around the chosen date of May 22nd.
-At this point, John Holley stepped in to manage the official Facebook page.
+An official website and social media presence were created with the aim of promoting the idea of a World Goth Day and to provide a comprehensive list of international events on or around the chosen date of 22 May.
+In early June John Holley stepped in to manage the official Facebook page and still does to this day..

 World Goth Day celebrates the subcultural aspects of goth with fashion shows, art exhibitions and live performances.
-Many of the events feature local bands, and some have taken on a charitable aspect with events in the United Kingdom and Australia supporting favoured charities like the UK Sophie Lancaster Foundation, which tries to curb prejudice and hatred against subcultures.
+Many of the events feature local bands, and some have taken on a charitable aspect with events in the United Kingdom and Australia supporting favoured charities such as the UK Sophie Lancaster Foundation, which tries to curb prejudice and hatred against subcultures.